FaisalTamanoJr/public-class-notes/content/Lessons/CONETSC - Lesson 1.md

 	- Routers are primarily used to examine the headers and addressing of incoming packets and forward it to an outbound link.
 - **Route** or **path** refers to the communication links and switches that the packet needs to traverse to reach its desired endpoint
 - **Protocols** controls how messages are received and sent.
 They are necessary for establishing consistent communication quality by defining specific standards.
 Moreover, it also ensures *interoperability*—the characteristic of a system to properly work with other systems.
+	- In particular, they define the format, order of messages sent and received, receipt, and actions taken during message transmission.
 	- Examples are HTTP, TCP, IP, FTP, and PPP
 	- 2 most important internet protocols
 		1. **Internet Protocol** (IP) - specifies the packet format.
 The format allows the switches in its path to identify it.